KYC for commercial real estate and property developers.

 - Original document collection, such as SoW and SoF

-- KYC ecosystem for quick retrievals
+- KYC storage for quick retrievals

 - Optimised workflows and smart tasks